starbugs/icedcoffee/README.md

 Documentation
 -------------

-Find a work-in-progress version of the [IcedCoffee API reference](http://icedcoffee-framework.org/docs) on [icedcoffee-framework.org](http://icedcoffee-framework.org).
-If you have questions or want to receive updates and release notes via email, please join the [IcedCoffee Google Group](https://groups.google.com/d/forum/icedcoffee).
+Find a work-in-progress version of the [Icedcoffee API reference](http://icedcoffee-framework.org/docs) on [icedcoffee-framework.org](http://icedcoffee-framework.org).
+If you have questions or want to receive updates and release notes via email, please join the [Icedcoffee Google Group](https://groups.google.com/d/forum/icedcoffee).

 Main Features